LordSaumya/quant-iron/README.md

 - **Quantum State Representation**: Create and manipulate predefined or custom quantum states of arbitrary qubit count.

 - **Standard Operations**: Hadamard (H), Pauli (X, Y, Z), CNOT, SWAP, Toffoli, Phase shifts, Rotations, and custom unitary operations.

+- **Parametric Gates**: Support for parametrised gates allowing for dynamic adjustment of gate parameters.

 - **Hardware Acceleration**: Optimised for parallel execution (CPU and GPU) and low memory overhead, with OpenCL-accelerated operations for enhanced performance on compatible hardware.
 (Requires `gpu` feature flag).
 - **Circuit Builder**: High-level interface for constructing quantum circuits with a fluent API and the `circuit!` macro with support for subroutines.